 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Landlord has a lot of power when it comes to what they do with their properties.
+The landlord has a lot of power regarding what they do with their properties.
 A typical owner is allowed to do the following:

-If you have already signed a lease agreement, don’t be fooled into thinking that your landlord can now get away with whatever they want.
-The most common question is, “can landlords do random inspections?”.
+If you have already signed a residential lease agreement, don’t be fooled into thinking that your landlord can get away with whatever they want.
+The most common question is, “Can landlords do random inspections?”.
 Even though you are renting, you have the right to privacy, so frequently, people wonder if their owner can enter their home without permission.

 However, if a landlord tries to enter your home without advanced written notice, say for a “random inspection,” the tenant has every right to refuse entry.